2018 Grand Masters Hockey World Cup

 Over 70 (Senior Grand Masters)

-Alex Cathro and Andy Ferrol have withdrawn and are replaced by Martin Petty and Ian Pett.
-Norrie Springford has also withdrawn.
+Alex Cathro and Andy Ferrol withdrew and were replaced by Martin Petty and Ian Pett.
+Norrie Springford also withdrew.